How To Choose A Mattress That Will Keep Your Back Healthy

 Pocket spring mattresses are also more breathable and cooler than memory foam as air can flow through them and they don't trap any body heat.

-However they are less durable than latex and memory foam.
+However, they are less durable than latex and memory foam and will need replacing more often.

 And latex mattresses can now match them for support and comfort.

-This gives them the best chance of giving you the best mix of comfort and support.
+This gives them a great chance of giving you the best mix of comfort and support.

-And there are some great examples of hybrid mattresses that are great for people with back pain.
+And there are some great examples of hybrid mattresses that I'd recommend for anyone with back pain.

-Then there is the Leesa mattress that offers 3 layers of different types of foam to give more support to the usual comfort provided by just a single layer of memory foam.
+Then there is the Leesa mattress that offers 3 layers of different types of foam to give more support than what you'd usually get from just a single layer of memory foam.

 So I think you'll see a lot more of these innovations in the future.

-Which is great news as each advancement increases the chances of giving us a pain-free night's kip!
+Which is great news as each advancement increases the chances of giving us a pain-free night's sleep.

 3. Try Before You Buy